scaleoutsean/solidfire-windows/README.md

 - Prepare Hyper-V for Windows Failover Clustering
   - Check firewall, DNS, AD configuration
   - Recheck adapter binding, IPv6, DNS, as it may look different after Virtual Switch and vEthernet adapter get added
-  - Enable and start iSCSI Intiator service
+  - Enable and start iSCSI Initiator service
   - Login iSCSI clients to Portal and connect to Quorum disk.
 On one Hyper-V host bring the disk online and create NTFS volume on it using default settings
 - Create Windows Failover Cluster
   - Validate configuration, especially DNS and firewall configuration